Adobe unveils six ‘Touch Apps’ for mobile devices

 Adobe has announced six new ‘Touch Apps’ – versions of its Creative Suite products for mobile devices.
-The new apps were announced in parallel with a new company initiative in cloud-based services.
+The new apps were announced in parallel with Creative Cloud, a new company initiative in cloud-based services.

 The product line-up includes the self-explanatory Adobe Photoshop Touch; vector drawing app Adobe Ideas; and Adobe Proto, which is designed for wireframing websites and mobile apps.